Metformin Hydrochloride and Doxycycline in Treating Patients With Localized Breast or Uterine Cancer

 Incidence of adverse events evaluated using National Cancer Institute Common Terminology Criteria for Adverse Events version 4.0

-Change in the percent of stromal cells expressing express Monocarboxylate Transporter 4 (MCT4) in the cancer cells
+Change in the Percent of Stromal Cells Expressing Express Monocarboxylate Transporter 4 (MCT4) in the Cancer Cells

-Time Frame: Baseline up to week 5
+Time Frame: at 5 weeks

 Analysis will be performed separately in breast and uterine cancer patients.
 Evaluated using Aperio analyses of expression intensity with previously validated algorithms.
 Analysis will be performed using the Wilcoxon signed-rank test.

-Time Frame: Baseline up to week 5
+Time Frame: at 5 weeks

-Percentage of stromal cells expressing Caveolin-1 (CAV1) or Monocarboxylate Transporter 4 (MCT4)
+Percentage of Stromal Cells Expressing Caveolin-1 (CAV1) or Monocarboxylate Transporter 4 (MCT4)

-Time Frame: Baseline up to week 5
+Time Frame: 5 weeks

 Assessed in relation to the percentage of cells expressing Estrogen Receptor (ER) and Progesterone Receptor (PR) for breast and uterine samples and Human Epidermal Growth Factor Receptor 2 (HER2) in breast cancer samples.

-Up to 12 months
+12 months

 Collaborators and Investigators